 Regarding batteries, the trajectory started with the Energy Pact 2030 targets, as also mentioned in the Adequacy & Flexibility study (Elia, 2021), considering 1600 MW of installed capacity of batteries.
-For later year, different trajectories are proposed, in line with the assumptions of the different scenarios considered.
+For later year, different trajectories are chosen, in line with the assumptions of the different scenarios considered.
+A slight decrease of the installed capacities after 2030 is integrated based on feedback received during the public consultation.